Setting Well Thought Out Boundaries

 Having balance and peace of mind you have to be clear about your boundaries in the workplace and in your personal life.

 The most important boundary in my opinion is how people speak to you.
-The tone of their voice, their orders/instructions, degrading, or violent behavior.
+The tone of their voice, their orders/instructions, are they degrading, or envoke violent behavior?

 - Set time limits on meetings and phone calls